ryanboustany/text-summarization/README.md

 # text-summarization

-In this notebook, we will use Natural Language Processing for **Summarization Task**.
+In this project, we will use Natural Language Processing for **Summarization Task**.
 In this task, a summary of a given article/document is generated when passed through a network.
 There are 2 types of summary generation mechanisms:

 1. ***Extractive Summary:*** the network calculates the most important sentences from the article and gets them together to provide the most meaningful information from the article.